Robert Sobukwe was one of South Africa’s greatest but forgotten heroes of the struggle for human rights and nonracialism.

 As Sobukwe and his followers approached Orlando police station, they were arrested – as they expected.

-What few expected was that 21 March 1960 would be Robert Sobukwe’s last taste of freedom.
+What wasn’t expected was that 21 March 1960 would be Robert Sobukwe’s last real taste of freedom.

-Sobukwe was so feared by the apartheid government that he would spend the rest of his life in prison and, later, in internal exile under house arrest.
+Sobukwe was so feared by the apartheid government that he would spend the rest of his life confined – in prison and, later, in internal exile under house arrest.

-On the same day, about 70 kilometres to the south, in the township of Sharpeville outside Vereeniging, other tragic events were unfolding.
+On 21 March 1960, about 70 kilometres to the south of Mofolo in the township of Sharpeville outside Vereeniging, other tragic events were unfolding.